lohnn/whisperkit_dart/README.md

     ```

 2.  **Build the native library**:
-    The native library is located in `native/`.
+    The native library is located in `macos/`.
 You can build it using Swift Package Manager:
     ```bash
-    cd native
+    cd macos
     swift build -c release
     cd ..
     ```